krishdu/Blink-and-Buy/README.md

 + create a store to combine all reducers
     + `Product`
         + created a reducer and define it's action ( e.g. get all product)
+        + created product details reducer and define route for it